mrverdant13/flutter_my_starred_repos/README.md

    }
    ```

+3. Generate the localization implementation by running the `flutter gen-l10n` command in the project root folder.

-3. Use the new string
+4. Use the new string

    ```dart
    import 'package:<app_package_name>/l10n/l10n.dart';